daradib/pypuppet/README.md

 Not currently supported:

- * PUT requests (sending and signing certificate requests, sending facts and reports, putting files in the file bucket) and DELETE requests (revoking certificate requests)
+ * PUT requests (sending and signing certificate requests, sending facts and reports, putting files in the file bucket)

 ## Author